The application period for the 2015 Karin Decker Noss Scholarship will open February 28th.

 Eligible Activities: If the awardee has not completed Project LEAD they must apply for Project LEAD Workshop and/or Institute as one of their educational courses.
 Project LEAD Institute must be completed prior to attending San Antonio Breast Cancer Symposium, ASCO and other scientific conferences.

 The following educational programs are automatically approved: Project LEAD Workshop, Institute, Quality Care, and Clinical Trials; NBCC Advocacy Conference, San Antonio Breast Cancer Symposium, ASCO and NCI sponsored events related to breast cancer; AACR conferences.
 Other programs may be approved, but the recipient must notify the Sponsorship Committee for approval prior to attending.

-Process: Applications will be accepted through March 31, 2014.
-Staff will review applications based on pre-determined criteria and make recommendations to the Sponsorship Committee.
-The Sponsorship Committee will make recommendation to the Board for a vote in April.
+Process: Applications will be accepted from February 28th through March 31, 2015.
+Staff will review applications based on pre-determined criteria and make recommendations to the Awards Committee.
+The Awards Committee will make recommendation to the Board for a vote in April.
 The applicants will be notified by April 30.
 The award will begin on May 1 or as soon as an agreement is signed by the awardee and VBCF.

-An interview may be requested by the Sponsorship Committee.
+An interview may be requested by the Awards Committee.

 The recipient of the Karin Decker Noss Scholarship must agree to:

 - Serve as an active member of the VBCF Advocacy Committee during the award period and for a period of 12 months thereafter.